 Medic cost recovery revenues of \$46.9 million represent an increase of approximately 5.4 percent over the FY 2022/23 Midyear Budget estimate of \$44.5 million.
-The expected increase is a result of modest growth in ambulance transport activity and an increase in base fees for basic and advanced life support response and related services, first responder fees, assessment at scene fees, ambulance transport base rate, and related charges (mileage, oxygen).
+The expected increase is a result of modest growth in ambulance transport activity and an increase in base fees for basic and advanced life support response and related services, first responder fees, assessment at scene fees, ambulance transport base rate, and related charges (e.g., mileage and oxygen).

-The FY 2023/24 assumes Board adoption of an increase to Community Risk Reduction Division fees, including operational permits, plan review, new construction inspection, General Fire and Life Safety Inspections, and other miscellaneous services, which are expected to generate \$1.5 million in fees in 2023/24.
+The FY 2023/24 Final Budget reflects an increase to Community Risk Reduction Division fees, including operational permits, plan review, new construction inspection, general fire and life safety inspections, and other miscellaneous services, which are expected to generate \$1.5 million in fees in 2023/24.